Williams’ $25,000 donation to benefit Claverack members

 The idea behind the Claverack Member Assistance Endowment Fund is to provide for the continuation of member-assistance funding should the co-op experience a reduction in unclaimed capital credits in the future.

 “We have an adequate supply of money now for our member assistance initiatives, but that may not be the case down the road,” Kilmer explained.
 “With the creation of the endowment fund, we are ensuring that we will always have financial assistance available to help qualified members who may be in jeopardy of losing their electric service due to non-payment.”

-As with all Community Foundation endowments, the Claverack Education Fund can receive additional tax-deductible contributions from the general public to help enhance its annual support of local students and their education.
+As with all community foundation endowments, the Claverack Member Assistance Endowment Fund can receive additional tax-deductible contributions from the general public.
 Contributions can be sent to the Community Foundation of the Endless Mountains at 270 Lake Ave., Montrose, Pa., 18801 or made online at www.community-foundation.org.

-A member-owned, non-profit utility, Claverack Rural Electric Cooperative provides electric service to approximately 18,000 meters in Bradford, Susquehanna, Wyoming, Tioga, Lycoming, Sullivan, Lackawanna and Luzerne counties.
+A member-owned, non-profit utility, Claverack serves approximately 18,000 consumers in Bradford, Susquehanna, Wyoming, Tioga, Lycoming, Sullivan, Lackawanna and Luzerne counties.